 I am in Estonia.

-In Estonia I come across a memorial park which is not on my tourist map.
-It has some gravestones with writing in Russian but my attempts to find out exactly what it is for come to nothing when the gardeners are unable to respond to my questions in English, German and very broken Finnish.
-My knowledge of Russian is unfortunately no better than my knowledge of basic photography.
+I come across a memorial park which is not on my tourist map.
+It has some gravestones with writing in Russian but my attempts to find out exactly what it is for come to nothing when the gardeners are unable to respond to my questions in English, shit German and non-existent Finnish.
+My command of Russian is unfortunately no better than my knowledge of basic photography.
 Behind the memorial, which also features some concrete seats facing one another and a pair of hands carved into the rock, stands a small forest from which there is a windswept chorus of echoing women’s voices, giving the deserted arena a haunted air.

-It strikes me that the function of such memorials is precisely to haunt us; a problem in an age that purports to no longer believe that the dead have any power over us.
+It strikes me that the function of such memorials is precisely to haunt us; a problem in an age that purports to no longer believe that, what with history being done n’ dusted, the dead have any power over us.

 The hands are perhaps an echo of the structure over the road what is clearly part of the same memorial, also unmarked on the map.
 Overhead and all around a number of large black birds fly, land and take off.
 I do not know their name in Russian, or in English.